-Accumulated other comprehensive income consists entirely of unrealized gains and losses on a derivative instrument.
+Accumulated other comprehensive income consists entirely of unrealized gains and losses on the Company's interest rate derivative instrument.

 Foreign currency

 The functional currency of the Company and each of the Vessel subsidiaries is the U.S. dollar.
 Monetary assets and liabilities denominated in other currencies are translated at the year end exchange rates.
 Foreign currency revenues and expenses are translated at transaction date exchange rates.
 Exchange gains and losses are included in the determination of net income.